A Game of Thrones-Chapter 31

 Looking over the dead clansmen, Tyrion notes that they are thin, ragged men with unimpressive weapons.
 The leader in the shadowskin cloak is not near as big or terrifying as he seemed now that the cloak is gone, and his great sword turns out to be notched and poorly made.
 They have only three dead: the Bracken men-at-arms Mohor and Kurleket, and Tyrion’s man Jyck.
 Tyrion remembers Jyck’s bareback charge and thinks of him as a fool to the end.

 Ser Willis Wode urges that they must proceed in haste before more clansmen arrive, but Lady Catelyn wishes to pause to bury the dead.
-When Ser Willis points out that the soil is too stony for graves Catelyn states they could gather stones for cairns.
+When Ser Willis points out that the soil is too stony for graves Catelyn suggest they gather stones for cairns.
 Bronn tells Catelyn that she can do as she likes, but that he and Chiggen have better things to do than pile rocks, such as breathing.
 When Ser Rodrik agrees with Bronn, an angry Lady Catelyn agrees and they ride on.
 Now there are plenty of horses.
 As Tyrion mounts Jyck’s horse, Lharys demands the dirk Tyrion took from Kurleket’s body, but Catelyn intercedes, telling them to give him back his axe as well.

 Tyrion is pleased to learn that Marillion the singer has broken several ribs, four fingers, and lost his harp.
 Tyrion is less pleased to find Marillion has also acquired the magnificent shadowskin cloak.
 The singer, for once, has nothing to say, and Tyrion can see him cringe when they hear shadowcats fighting over the bodies they left behind.
 He trots up to the singer and taunts that “craven” rhymes nicely with “raven.”
 Then he moves up to ride next to Lady Catelyn.
 Picking up the conversation from before their interruption, Tyrion points out that there is a serious flaw in Littlefinger’s story: he never bets against his family.